Updated: May 27

 Performance: patient uses his right leg in a 'step to' technique.

-Instruction: go down.
+Instruction: go down the stairs.

-Instruction: go down without using the handrails.
+Instruction: go down the stairs without using the handrails.

 Instruction: climb backwards.

-Performance: patient uses the handrails with both hands, and a 'step to' with his right leg leading.
+Performance: patient uses the handrails with both hands, and a 'step to' technique with his right leg leading.

 Performance: patient chooses not to use the handrails at all, but at the last stair he uses one hand.

-Instruction: go down sideways.
+Instruction: go down the stairs sideways.